isomerpages/moe-lianhuapri/_learning/Mathematics.md

 **Mathematical Olympiad Training Programme for selected P4 to P6 students**

-A series of mathematical Olympiad training workshops run by external agencies are mounted for selected high-ability learners of Mathematics.
+<p style="text-align: justify;">A series of mathematical Olympiad training workshops run by external agencies are mounted for selected high-ability learners of Mathematics.</p>

 The objectives of the training programme are as follows:

 (a) Develop students’ interest, creativity, analytical thinking skills, and spirit of learning through discovery and challenge in Mathematics;
 (b) Enhance a student’s mathematical knowledge and sharpen his / her creative problem-solving skills through various non-routine and problem solving heuristics relevant to Mathematical competitions.